regisBafutwabo/react-apollo-client-boilerplate/README.md

 In order to use this template, you should have a basic understanding of React and Apollo Client.

 <a name="run"></a>

-## Running the Boilerplate
+## Running the Boilerplate **with a GraphQL API setup!!**

 	1. git clone https://github.com/regisBafutwabo/react-typescript-boilerplate.git <YOUR PROJECT NAME>
 	2. cd <YOUR PROJECT NAME>
 	3. yarn
+	4. setup the .env with the API configurations as shown in the next section
+	5. yarn gen
-	4. yarn start
+	6. yarn start

+## Running the Boilerplate **with NO GraphQL API setup!!**

+	1. git clone https://github.com/regisBafutwabo/react-typescript-boilerplate.git <YOUR PROJECT NAME>
+	2. cd <YOUR PROJECT NAME>
+	3. yarn

+You will have to modify some of the files such as:

+- `./.graphqlrc.yml`: the codegen configuration file
+- `src/apollo/state/**/*.schema.ts`: every `*.schema.ts` file in the apollo/state folder

 <a name="env"></a>
 ## `.env` Configuration